scottdillon1/Virtual_SCP_Academy/README.md

 # Virtual SAP Cloud Platform Technical Academy

 Over the course 5 weeks, particpants will be implementing a Safety Incident Application based on an an event driven architecture.
-The core compoents of this architcture will be:
+The core components of this architcture will be the following services:

+** Note to participants...the order in which you do the exercises matters, so follow the order as listed below **

 1. SAP CLoud Platform Application Programming Model or CAP for short (based on Node JS)
+2. Workflow
-2. Enterprise Messaging and FAAS (Functions as a Service)
+3. Enterprise Messaging and FAAS (Functions as a Service)
-3. Workflow
 4. User Interfaces (UI5, Mobile Development Kit and Conversational AI)
 5. SAC - SAP Analytics Cloud